 But it´s not only the high transfer values that are dictating sentiment.
 After all, a guarantee of benefits is only of value if that promise can be upheld - and around 75% of the 600 final salary (or defined benefit) schemes in the UK are in deficit.
 The Pension Protection Fund (PPF) set up by the UK government is supposed to guarantee the members of any scheme in difficulty up to 90%, capped at £30,000 per annum.
 The issue here though is that the PPF is not funded by the UK government but by the schemes themselves.
 Furthermore the PPF has a mandate to lower that guarantee should it become unsustainable and there are many schemes who are relying on the PPF now.

 Having said that, the main driver is high transfer values.
 These values are directly affected by the interest paid on government issued bonds (the yield on gilt-edged securities).
-The lower these yields, the higher the transfer values tend to be - and in a modern world of low interest rates, bond yields have really suffered.
+The lower these yields, the higher the transfer values tend to be - and in our modern world of low interest rates, bond yields have really suffered.
+At Finance-Spain.com we have a tried and trusted regulated transfer process in place, fully compliant with FCA rules.
+Importantly, we do not always recommend a transfer away from a DB scheme - it is very dependent on each client's individual circumstances and the particular scheme they are a member of.
+As always please be aware of pension 'scammers' and make sure you only deal with a regulated, qualified adviser.

 Pension benefits if member remains in the scheme